scalabli/quo/docs/advanced.rst

-*   Depending on what you plan on doing you might have some success by disabling interspersed arguments (:attr:`~Context.allow_interspersed_args`) which instructs the parser to not allow arguments and apps to be mixed.
+*   Depending on what you plan on doing you might have some success by disabling interspersed arguments (:attr:`~Context.allow_interspersed_args`) which instructs the parser to not allow args and apps to be mixed.
 Depending on your situation this might improve your results.

 Generally though the combinated handling of apps and arguments from